Use the ProperConvert app to convert your transaction files to required by your accounting software file format.

 So IIF file is a simple text file where all columns are separated by Tab corrector.
-And you can review it easily in any text editor, like Notepad, which is default Windows editor.
-So, when you review in it, check that you are importing correct file, check that dates and account names are correct.
+And you can review it easily in any text editor, like Notepad, which is the default Windows editor.
+So, when you review in it, check that you are importing the correct file, check that dates and account names are correct.
 Let's say, that you are importing this file for the Wells Fargo account.
 You see, in this example, Wells Fargo transactions.
-Deposit, which is Vendor Name, should be changed, but in this case, was not changed.
+Deposit, which is Vendor Name, should be changed, but in this case, it was not changed.
 We have to have vendor deposit, we have to have account Wells Fargo, account Consulting Income, account Office Supplies, account Payroll Expenses, vendor check, vendor home depot, vendor ADP.

 Let's go back to Quickbooks before importing the IIF file.
 We have ADP TX/Finci Svk ADP, Check, Deposit, Home Depot.